-As part of their ongoing series of deconstructing the individual personalities of the characters on the now-classic sitcom series Friends, film and television analysis platform ScreenPrism set their sights on Ross Geller.
+As part of their ongoing series of deconstructing the personalities of the characters on the now-classic sitcom series Friends, film and television analysis platform ScreenPrism set their sights on Ross Geller.
 Ross started out in the series as a neurotic idealist who always felt the need to be right, even at the cost of his own happiness.
-Yet as the series progressed, Ross found that he had to grow up a little if he truly wanted to realize his dream of settiling with the love of his life.
+Yet as the series progressed, Ross found that he had to grow up a little if he truly wanted to realize his dream of settling with the love of his life.

 Looking back we noticed that Ross is troubled by a number of problems underneath his stable surface.
 At times to an outside observer he might appear totally neurotic and unhinged.
 Ross’s anxiety comes from being a romantic idealist who wants so desperately to settle down and start a happy family…he’s finally learned to be less rigid and deal with life’s curveballs instead of just feeling sorry for himself when he reunites with Rachel and the series finale.